losamtz/axis-acap-tip-workshop/1-libraries-part-one/overlay/draw-views/Readme.md

-# Draw rectangle normalized coordinates
+# Draw views normalized coordinates

 ## Description

+Draw different shapes for differend existing views when accessing from the web inteface.

 Use of palette color space for large overlays like plain boxes, to lower the memory usage.